Skoteini-42/42_course/inception/README.md

 - Back up or migrate -> Docker Volumes
 - Management of the location where data is stored -> Docker Volumes (via Docker CLI commands)
 - OS constraints -> Docker Volumes (work in Linux AND Windows)
-- Performance I/O -> Docker Volume
+- Performance I/O -> Docker Volumes
 - Accessing files or directories from the host -> Bind Mount
 - Creating or generating files in a container that should persist inside the host -> Bind Mount
 - Sharing config files from the host to containers -> Bind Mount